 - Three Significant effects remain:

 - 1. The surfaces are not infinitely smooth.
 This gives rise to the complex subject of X-ray scattering.
 Scattering cannot be treated exactly, one must consider a statistical description of the surface roughness.
 Key Features:

-- 0
+- Saattaning in anagaga

 - Scattering increases as E2

 - In plane scattering dominates by factor $1/\sin\theta$